Asian Games gold-winning former boxer Dingko Singh dies | Sports-Games

 A fearless competitor in the ring, Dingko beat two Olympic medallists -- Sontaya Wongprates of Thailand and Timur Tulyakov of Uzbekistan -- en route to the Asian Games gold medal in Bangkok, which was a remarkable feat for an Indian boxer at that time.

-Ironically, he wasn't the original pick for the Games and made the cut after registering his protest.
+Ironically, he wasn't the original pick for the Games and made the cut after registering his protest by ''threatening to commit suicide''.
+He was eventually picked and justified his presence with a performance which is stuff of legend.

+''He was exceptional in the ring and a character off it.
+What a talent and equally sad is how he could not achieve more,'' former national coach Gurbax Singh Sandhu, who was in charge in the 1998 Asiad, told PTI.

-''May his life's journey & struggle forever remain a source inspiration for the upcoming generations.
-I pray that the bereaved family finds the strength to overcome this period of grief & mourning #dinkosingh,'' tweeted India's first Olympic-medallist in boxing Vijender Singh.
+''May his life's journey & struggle forever remain a source of inspiration for the upcoming generations,'' added India's first Olympic-medallist in boxing Vijender Singh.

-Dingko was bestowed the Arjuna award the same year.
+Dingko was bestowed the Arjuna award the same year he won the single biggest medal medal of his career.
 In 2013, he was honoured with the Padma Shri for his contribution to the sport.

+He was also an Olympian, having represented the country in the 2000 Sydney Games, where he could not progress beyond the pre-quarters.

 An employee of Indian Navy, Dingko had taken to coaching at Imphal's Sports Authority of India Centre after hanging up his gloves but illnesses came in the way of his progress and he was mostly confined to his home in the later part of his life.